Schnitzelmixer/SToXR/README.md

           └── Fire\
   ```
   As you can see there are two directories, *Apartment Kit* and *SE Basic Assets*.
   Latter contains many default files, which we used.
 We didn't add any files inside this directory.
 The *Apartment Kit* directory on the other hand contains many important files.
 For example the *Scripts & Animations* directory holds important scripts and animations, that aren't necessarily bound to imported packages.
-Also, the *Scenes* directory with our Scenes is located here aswell as the video clips.
+Also, the *Scenes* directory with our Scenes is located here as well as the video clips.
   Despite the fact, that there are quite a few directories in this project, this description focused on the separation of default packages and relevant files.
 There could be a few unused directories of early development stages, which can be ignored.

   ## UML Class Diagrams